seedstack/website/content/docs/seed/reference/persistence/index.md

 # Elastic Search

-SEED Elastic Search persistence support enables configuration and management of ElasticSearch clients in SEED applications.
+Seed ElasticSearch persistence support allows you to inject ElasticSearch clients.
-It is available through following Maven dependency:
+Add it to your application with the following Maven dependency:

     <dependency>
         <groupId>org.seedstack.seed</groupId>